flaneurette/Automated-Server-Backup/README.md

 Automatically create **server backups on Linux**, encrypted with your **GPG key**, and automatically download the encrypted backups on Windows on a weekly basis.

-To prevent failures the script has several checks:
+The script has several checks:

 - checks available diskspace first
 - excludes backups, gpg files inside every new backup.